-25 (0x19): Set Fan Power Fail-Safe (CFA-FBSCAB required)
+25 (0x19): Set Fan Power Fail-Safe (CFA-FBSCAB Required)

 The combination of the CFA735+CFA-FBSCAB can be used as part of an active cooling system.
-For instance, the fans in a system can be slowed down to reduce noise when a system is idle or when the ambient temperature is low, and sped up when the system is under heavy load or the ambient temperature is high.
+The fans can be slowed down to reduce noise when a system is idle or when the ambient temperature is low.
+The fans speed up when the system is under heavy load or the ambient temperature is high.